Pachmarhi: Chauragarh

 This is the third highest peak in the Satpura ranges.
 It is a pilgrimage site with Lord Siva's temple at the top.
 The Chauragarh fort there was built by king Sangram Shah of the Gond dynasty.
 It was developed by SenaSahebSubha Janoji Maharaj of Nagpur। from the Maratha Era the Pilgrimage from Nagpur Start।.
 It is also a widely known spot for sunrise viewing.
 During the festivities of Nagpanchami and Mahashivratri, devotees flock to Chauragarh temple in large numbers, leaving about 2 lakh trishuls as offerings which are kept in front of the temple and also in the way of the temple.

 Bee Hill and Bee Falls

 This is a waterfall in Pachmarhi.
 It is so named because from a distance the waterfall sounds like a bee.
-Bee Falls takes its name from bees since this place is famous for honey bees.
+Bee Falls takes its name from bees since this place is famous for honeybees.

 Dutchess Fall

 This waterfall is the most remote.
 There are Doctor Fish in the pool made by the waterfall.
 The road to this waterfall is extreme, with very steep inclinations.
 There is straight downward trekking of 1 km.